alex-clinton/cv-project-webpage/README.md

 | Cell 1   | Cell 2   | Cell 3   |
 | Cell 4   | Cell 5   | Cell 6   | -->

+The results shown above demonstrate that Thomas' dataset is both visually more difficult for humans and quantitatively more difficult for the OCR model than Alex's dataset.
+We also see that freezing the encoder facilitates more efficient fine-tuning in all instances.

 ## Approch 2 Supervised domain adaptation

 ## Approch 3 Transfer learning